pan-alexey/webpack-hmr-server/README.md

 # webpack-hmr-server
-Webpack hot reloading using http and websocket
+Webpack hot reloading using http server and websocket